dansiviter/cito/core/README.md

 	public void onSend(@Observes @OnSend MessageEvent) { ... }

-It is also possible to perform automatic serialisation of beans using the `@Payload` annotation:
+It is also possible to perform automatic serialisation of beans using the `@Body` annotation:

-	public void onSend(@Observes @OnSend MessageEvent, @Payload MyBean myBean) { ... }
+	public void onSend(@Observes @OnSend MessageEvent, @Body MyBean myBean) { ... }

 `@OnSend` accepts a destination pattern to match.
 See the 'Destination Filtering' section.